-Site and Location Description

-The project known as Canyon Crossings (on the former Foothill Market site) is located in the Inspiration Heights neighborhod area of the General Plan.
-The shopping center is on approximately 1.546 gross acres located on South Foothill Boulevard/Stevens Canyon Road.
-The surrounding uses land include townhome а development to the north, duplexes and rowhomes to the east and single family homes to the south and west (see Figure 1).
-The existing commerical and residential buildings (13,225 squre feet) are currently vacant.
+Site and Location Description The project site is known as Canyon Crossings (formerly Foothill Market) located in the Inspiration Heights neighborhod area of the General Plan.
+The shopping center is approximatley 1.546 gross acres located on South Foothill Boulevard/Stevens Canyon Road.The surrounding land uses townhome include development to the north, duplexes and rowhomes to the east and single family homes to the south and west (see Figure 1).
+The existing commercial and residential buildings (13,225 squre feet) are currently vacant.